forreya/bank-tech-test/README.md

 ```

 ## Testing
 To run all tests, use the command `rspec` in the terminal.
-The `simplecov` gem should show you a coverage report of the test run to be above 95%.
+The `simplecov` gem should generate a coverage report of the test run and display a test coverage of above 95%.

 ## Approach
 The program separates the bank functionality into different classes.
 This makes the code easier to understand and maintain, as each class has a specific responsibility.